CI-WATER/gsshapy/GSSHAPY/docs/tutorial/query.rst

     ...	    print card
     ...

 The later two methods are equivalent.
-This is only a micro tasting of the power of the SQLAlchemy query language.
-Please review the SQLAlchemy documentation for a more detailed explanation of querying.

 Updating Records Using GsshaPy Objects
 ======================================

 You can modify existing records in the database using GsshaPy.
 As an example scenario, suppose you need to modify the GSSHA model so that it outputs depth maps every 10 minutes instead of every 30 minutes.
 This is done by changing the value of the "MAP_FREQ" card in the project file.
-The data in the project file is split into two different tables: one for the project file meta data and one that stores the keys and values for all the cards.
-These tables map to the :class:`gsshapy.orm.ProjectFile` and the :class:`gsshapy.orm.ProjectCard` classes in GsshaPy, respectively.
-An instance (object) of each class represents a single row in the table.

 To modify the "MAP_FREQ" card, we need to access the appropriate record in the :class:`gsshapy.orm.ProjectCard` table.
 However, we want to make sure we are changing the card that belongs to the correct project file, so we will first query for the :class:`gsshapy.orm.ProjectFile` we want and then use its ``getCard()`` method to access its "MAP_FREQ" card::